Dinogeophilus: Description

 Centipedes in this genus have a single lamella on each mandible, second maxillae that are flattened at the distal end, incomplete chitin-lines on the sternum of the forcipular segment, forcipules with denticles along the intermediate part of the ultimate article, and a telson without anal pores.
 A longitudinally elongate elliptical cluster of pores appears on the ventral surface of each of the anterior leg-bearing segments after the first, but these pore-fields are limited to the anterior part the trunk.
-Each of the ultimate legs features a single pore on the coxopleuron and ends in a single tiny spine rather than a claw.
+Each of the ultimate legs features a single pore on the basal element (coxopleuron) and ends in a single tiny spine rather than a claw.

-Based on a comparison with the single male specimen of D. pauropus, the species D. oligopodus may be distinguished based on some different traits.
+Based on a comparison with the single male specimen of D. pauropus, the species D. oligopodus may be distinguished based on other traits.
 Whereas D. pauropus features tubercles on the surface of its most posterior leg-bearing segments, these tubercles are absent in D. oligopodus.
 These two species also feature different numbers of legs: Whereas D. oligopodus has 29 pairs of legs in each sex, D. pauropus has 31 leg pairs in the male specimen.
 The D. pauropus specimen is also larger than most specimens of D. oligopodus: Whereas the D. pauropus specimen measures 5.5 mm in length, the specimens of D. oligopodus are usually smaller, with the holotype measuring 5 mm in length and most specimens measuring only 4.5 mm in length.

-Phylogeny
+Taxonomy and phylogeny

 Silvestri originally described Dinogeophilus as a genus in the family Geophilidae in 1909.
 Authorities continued to regard this genus as a member of that family for more than a century, until Bonato, Minelli, Drago, and Pereira reassessed the phylogenetic position of this genus in 2015.
 Using new specimens collected by Pereira, scanning electronic microscopy, and molecular data, Bonato and his colleagues placed this genus in the family Schendylidae instead.
 Analysis of the molecular evidence consistently found Dinogophilus nested among the Schendylidae in a phylogenetic tree.